FRIENDS OF PAULA X Viúva Lamego

 Image of glazes to paint tiles.

-The color worlds of the Linha collection are incarnations of inspiring places found around the world.
+The color worlds of the LINHA collection are incarnations of inspiring places found around the world.
 Inspired by the local flora and architecture, each color world captures the unique color palette inherent to that place and conveys its essence through the vibrant paint on the ceramic tiles.

 ALGAIARENS